Teaching Your Child About Sexual Abuse

-Yet with incidences of child sexual abuse appearing to happen more frequently with every year, it isn’t something we can ignore.
+Yet with incidences of child sexual abuse appearing to happen more frequently every year, it isn’t something we can ignore.

 The National Society for the Prevention of Cruelty to Children (NSPCC) in the United Kingdom believes that The Underwear Rule is the way to go.

 You may feel incapable of teaching your child about sexual abuse.
-Then it’s time for you to teach them the Underpants Rule .
+Then it’s time for you to teach them the Underpants Rule.

-The NSPCC is leading children’s charity that’s working to end child abuse.
+The NSPCC is a leading a children’s charity that’s working to end child abuse.
 Their focus is on the UK and Channel islands, but their ideas can help parents and carers all over the world.
 As well as helping abused children to rebuild their lives, NSPCC has come up with some ways that parents and carers can do more to prevent abuse and keep their children safe.
 They call it PANTS.